South Yorkshire

 Visit grant-aided places near you

-A grade II* listed 115ft folly with a spiral internal staircase and viewing platform at the top.
+This Grade II*-listed 115-foot folly features a spiral internal staircase and a viewing platform at the top.